 Due to our reputation for success, some of the largest writers of legal malpractice insurance in the country, law firms with large self-insured retentions, and lawyers and law firms without any insurance at all retain Meyer Law Group to defend these claims and protect their bottom-line.

-With more than twenty years of experience practicing before the ARDC, we have successfully defended lawyers at every stage of investigation and prosecution, including confidential investigations involving Himmel reports and mandated insufficient fund reports from banking institutions, contested hearings before the Hearing Board, and on appeal before the Review Board and the Illinois Supreme Court.
+With more than twenty-five years of experience practicing before the ARDC, we have successfully defended lawyers at every stage of investigation and prosecution, including confidential investigations involving Himmel reports and mandated insufficient fund reports from banking institutions, contested hearings before the Hearing Board, and on appeal before the Review Board and the Illinois Supreme Court.

 From our extensive defense of lawyers in legal malpractice claims and in ethics investigations, we have over the years witnessed some of the best “best practices” and, equally, some of the worst “worst practices.”
 We have thus developed a particular forte for advising lawyers on basic and not-so-basic law firm risk management protocols – from insurance procurement to conflicts advice to broad-strokes legal ethics and office procedures – to which any law firm, whether consisting of one lawyer or five hundred, should adhere.